getnikola/plugins/v7/latex/README.md

-This plugin allows to write posts and pages in a LaTeX-like syntax.
+This plugin allows to write posts and pages in a subset of LaTeX.
+This makes it possible to use the same `.tex` file both as input to this page compiler and as an include for a real LaTeX document.

 For Python before 3.4, you need to install the [`enum34` library](https://pypi.python.org/pypi/enum34).
 From Python 3.4 on, it is part of the language.